pepijnolivier/laravel-bittrex/README.md

 ```

-Optionally you can add alias to your `config/app.php`:
+Add the alias to your `config/app.php`:

 ```
 'aliases' => [